 There’s nothing like the misery of close friends to spur you into action.
 And when two of my closest gal pals mentioned the same problem — the difficulty of finding makeup for sensitive skin — it was time to look for solutions.

-Sensitive skin that reacts to even the mildest beauty products, which means they have almost given up on makeup.
-When the lightest application of mascara or foundation brings up rashes, redness and horrible itching, that seems to be the only solution.
+Sensitive skin can react to even the mildest beauty products, which means they have almost given up on makeup.
+When the lightest application of mascara or foundation brings up rashes, redness, and horrible itching, that seems like the only solution.

-As I delved into the world of makeup for sensitive skin, speaking to dermatologists and makeup experts, it appears that the problem is very real but not unsurmountable.
+Delving into the world of makeup for skin that’s so hyper-reactive and speaking to dermatologists and makeup experts made me realize the problem is real but manageable.

-With the number of brands focusing on creating makeup for sensitive skin, there are so many options that nobody needs to feel deprived of choices.
+With many brands focusing on creating makeup for reactive skin, there are so many options that nobody needs to feel deprived of choices.